mattkwan-zz/android-xserver/README.md

 Quick Start
 -----------

 To display programs within the X-Server demo app you need to set the DISPLAY environment variable on your host device.
 Its also highly recommended to use a window manager (i.e. lwm).
 A simple window manager (FLWM) is already embedded into the application.
+For an extended softkeyboard [Hacker's Keyboard](https://f-droid.org/en/packages/org.pocketworkstation.pckeyboard/) can be used.

 ### Build